 How to Buy Vegetables and Fruit, 1866.
 Miss Corson provides pages of details on buying meat (with graphics), and two dainty paragraphs on fruits and vegetables.
 This entry speaks to me as I follow the recent outcry on food waste in the US.
 I am particularly guilty of buying fruits and vegetables and not eating...
 Continue Reading →

 This Is NOT Salad.
 Not that I'm complaining, but this definitely does not qualify for salad.
 This recipe obviously pre-dates the temperance movement.
 Totally meets the 5 ingredients or less threshold for ease and simplicity.
 Ingredients: 6 Oranges 1/4 cup white sugar 1/4 pint or 1 teacup of brandy, rum, or Madeira More Fun Discoveries...
 Continue Reading →

-December Menu - Welcome December!
+December Menu Late 1800s.
+Welcome December!
 This bill of fare for 8 people includes giblet soup, broiled eels and potatoes, veal, turkey liver, and glazed apples.
 A hearty winter meal.
 This menu and recipe set comes from the Franco-American Cookery Book (1844).
-The book is unique because it is organized around menus for each day of...
+The book is unique because it is organized around menus for each day...
 Continue Reading →